HobnobMancer/pyrewton/README.md

 * Extracts the protein sequence, protein version accession, locus tag, locus / location, and functional annotation
 * Creates a multiple sequence FASTA file of extracted protein sequences per genomic assembly
+* Each output FASTA file is named with the corresponding NCBI genomic version accesion
 * Creates a CSV file summarising the extraction, i.e. the number of proteins retrieved from each genome

 An example input CSV file listing the genomic assemblies is included in the GitHub repo at `templates/example_genome_file.csv`.